cucy/learnlanguage/go/books/go system program.md

 - Which files are considered system files?
 - Logging in Go
 - Putting data at the end of a file
+  - Altering existing data
 - About log files
+  - About logging
+  - Logging facilities
+  - Logging levels
+  - The syslog Go package
+  - Processing log files
+  - File permissions revisited
+    - Changing file permissions
+    - Finding other kinds of information about files
 - More pattern matching examples
+  - A simple pattern matching example
+  - An advanced example of pattern matching
+  - Renaming multiple files using regular expressions
 - Searching files revisited
+  - Finding the user ID of a user
+  - Finding all the groups a user belongs to
+  - Finding files that belong or do not belong to a given user
+  - Finding files based on their permissions
 - Date and time operations
+  - Playing with dates and times
+  - Reformatting the times in a log file
 - Rotating log files
 - Creating good random passwords
 - Another Go update